 Two more golden rules

-I talked about our three golden rules recently, in the context of hosting Cafe Casablanca.
-However, there were two other rules that I use as a GM or host:
+I talked about these golden rules recently, in the context of hosting Cafe Casablanca.
+However, there are two other rules that I use as a GM or host:

-First, if possible, always answer a query by sending a player to another player. ( I believe that it’s more fun if the players interact with each other than spend all their time with the host.)
+If possible, always answer a query by sending a player to another player. ( It’s more fun if the players interact with each other than spend all their time with the host.)

 A group of pirates playing A Dead Man's Chest murder mystery game